Charles445/B3313StarIdPatch/README.md

 It probably won't...

 ##### Notes
 I might update this later with more assigned star IDs if I have the time.
-I cannot guarantee that your save file using this patch will be compatible with the update, however.
+It is possible to migrate your save (i.e. from patch B to patch C), but you'll have to use the tool for that, so I wouldn't recommend it.